Dorian isn't moving because the upper atmosphere is too calm

 It may sound strange when talking about a storm that once had 185 mph (298 kph) winds, but it's actually been too calm high in the atmosphere.
 While this has been horrible for the Bahamas, where the storm's pounding has been relentless, it may help spare Florida a bit, meteorologists said.

-But the steering currents at 18,000 feet above ground have just ground to a halt.
+But the steering currents at 18,000 feet (5,486 meters) above ground have just ground to a halt.
 They are not moving, so neither is Dorian.

 After reaching record-tying wind speeds on landfall in the Bahamas, the storm just stalled.
 Its eyewall first hit Grand Bahama Island Sunday night, and 18 hours later part of the eye still lingered there, meteorologists said.
-The hurricane center late Monday called the storm "stationary" after several hours of crawling at 1 mph.
+The hurricane center late Monday called the storm "stationary" after several hours of crawling at 1 mph (1.6 kph).

 "This is unprecedented," said Jeff Masters, meteorology director at Weather Underground who used to fly into hurricanes.
 "We've never had a Category 5 stall for so long in the Atlantic hurricane record."